Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Although I have made many different wreaths over the years and have several tutorials on this site, none are quite like this one.

-For this wreath, I decided that I wanted to take fabric strips and make a rag wreath with my Cricut.
-And, to make it even more fun, I created a bunny shape that’s perfect for spring or Easter!
+I decided to use fabric strips to make a rag wreath with my Cricut for this wreath.
+To make it even more fun, I created a bunny shape that’s perfect for spring or Easter!

 If you love using your Cricut, check out How to Make Felt Flowers with a Cricut, Cricut Infusible Ink Coasters, and How to Cut Wood with the Cricut Maker!